 - Books I keep recommending to others, over and over

 - Books that are my favorites of the past decade

 - Books that have been on my favorites list for more than a decade

 You see my dilemma.

 Depending on which of these sets of criteria I choose, the list is gonna shift.
-Some books will always be there because they’re my very top favorites (I’m looking at you, Young Men and Fire and The Right Stuff), but others will appear or vanish, depending on the criteria.
+Some books will always be there because they’re my very top favorites (I’m looking at you, Young Men and Fire and Run), but others will appear or vanish, depending on the criteria.

 So, after discussing this conundrum with the Dear Man and a good friend, I took their advice and went with:

 - Does it feel like a true representation of who I am?

 - Does it spark joy? (aka, Do I light up when I talk about these books?)

 Based on those criteria, here’s my current list…